December 16, 2018 /

 If one of the two of you is Italian or is an Australian citizen with Italian residency, the Italian authorities may require that Banns that will be posted for at least two weeks before the date of the wedding.

 Is everything clear?
-Feel free to make us any question…Contact us
+Send us a free enquiry to get more Infos…Contact us